aurtzy/linux-autosetup/linux-autosetup/jotter.md

 linux-autosetup.py
     option handling
-        option idea: "compile" script or something, which checks validity of config (not of commands; not sure if that would even be possible)
+        option idea: "check_test" script or something, which checks validity of config (not of commands; not sure if that would even be possible)
     script information
     prompt user to set all directory/sub-directory permissions as read-only or pass an option